PopovEvgeniy/sndextract/readme.txt

 Description and usage

-This program created for extract a sound from games that built on MUGEN game engine.
+This program let you extract a sound from games that built on MUGEN game engine.
 This program takes a target file name as command line argument.

 Exit codes